 • Scripts are created in PHP, so QA needs to know PHP.

-• Supports only desktop browsers, no support for mobile browsers.
+• It supports only desktop browsers, and there is no support for mobile browsers.
+Read: Top 10 Desktop Testing Tools – [2025].

 • API testing is not supported by default.